The Society of Mercy

 2. Are you really Catholic?

-Yes!
-The word Catholic descends from the Greek word Katholikos meaning universal.
-The Church of Utrecht, from whom we descend, was unjustly punished by the Holy See in 1701.
-We maintain the essential beliefs of Catholicism while also retaining the desire that we may one day "all be one."
+Yes.
+The word Catholic comes from the Greek Katholikos, meaning “universal.”
+The Church of Utrecht, from which we descend, was unjustly punished by Rome in 1701, but it maintained valid apostolic succession and Catholic teaching.
+We continue to profess the essential beliefs of Catholicism while looking with hope to the prayer of Jesus: “that they may all be one” (John 17:21).

 3. What is your position on the Pope?

-We respect the Pope as the Bishop of Rome and the head of a historic patriarchate.
-We pray for him at every Mass.
-However, we do not consider ourselves subject to his universal jurisdiction.
-This position was only adopted in 1870 would have been repugnant to the Early Church.
-This is akin to the Eastern Orthodox Churches who view his position as historic and honored but not infallible and/or capable of universal jurisdiction.
+We honor the Pope as Bishop of Rome and head of a historic patriarchate, praying for him at every Mass.
+However, we do not accept universal jurisdiction or papal infallibility—positions only formally declared in 1870 and unknown to the Early Church.
+Our stance is similar to the Eastern Orthodox Churches, who respect the pope historically but do not view him as infallible or supreme over all Christians.
 The Orthodox Patriarch of Alexandria is also given the title "Pope" as is the leader of the Coptic Church.

 4. Can you explain the idea of a well-formed conscience?